itzmedinesh/MuSvcChoregraphy/README.md

 # The primary objective of this project is to compare the performance & scalability of serial execution of APIs versus the parallel execution of APIs.
+Demonstrate fault tolerance and resilience using circuit breakers.

 # Product Service Choreography – Serial Execution (Before)